Welcome to USF's

 - Causes of poor sleep health, such as work-related stress

 - Health consequences of poor sleep health, especially on cardiovascular and cognitive outcomes

 - Develop and test new interventions to improve sleep health in middle and late adulthood

 Soomi Lee, Ph.D., is the director of the STEALTH lab.
 Dr. Lee and her collaborators examine the role of sleep in the link between stress and health across adulthood.
 Dr. Lee has expertise in the substantive area of work, sleep, and healthy aging.
 She has extensive experience in measuring sleep using an actigraphy method and assessing daily experiences using intensive micro-longitudinal designs.

-Taylor F. D. Vigoureux, Ph.D. student, is one of the lab managers of the STEALTH lab.
+Taylor F. D. Vigoureux, Ph.D. candidate, is one of the lab managers of the STEALTH lab.
 Mrs. Vigoureux is responsible for data collection and analyses that occur in the STEALTH lab, overseeing undergraduate research assistants, and working in a collaborative fashion with the Director and collaborators.